 I got back in the car and started the long drive down the dirt road.
 The bright headlights cast harsh shadows on the road, making every bump and pothole look dangerous.

 Eventually I arrived at a small hill overlooking the area.
 Shiprock dominated the desert.
 Faint orange lights danced on the horizon, shimmering in the midnight heat.
 The moon was shining bright overhead.
 The silence was intense; there was nothing to hear besides the faint howl of a lone coyote.

 I felt like I was on another world, this place was so radically different than anywhere I’ve ever been.
 A jagged band of rocks stretched across the desert, like the spine of an Elder God, ending at Shiprock.
 I was completely alone, except for some small mice that scurried around the brush nearby.

 The ground was bone dry and hard as rock, my small foam pad gave little relief.
 The desert was faintly glowing from the moonlight, dark shadows lurking behind the smallest of shrubs.
 The Big Dipper looked as if it would crash into Shiprock, as it slowly sank towards the ground.

 I looked around at this alien world, still unable to believe my eyes.
 The air was hot, I didn’t even need a sleeping bag.
 As I lay in my tent, every little noise was amplified.
 A small moth fluttering into my tent mesh sounds like a hawk crashing into a car.
-Even the tiniest mouse footsteps are loud.
-Weird popping noises start surrounding my tent, as if some aliens were crawling up from the martian soil.
+Even the tiniest mouse footsteps were loud.
+Weird popping noises surrounded my tent, as if some aliens were crawling up from the martian soil.
 Then it became silent again, all I could hear was the faint buzzing coming from my own ears.